-(B) When the SSN enumeration (ENU) transaction returns a discrepancy message because the SSN was not verified through data matching with SSA, the applicant must supply a copy of the person's Social Security card or proof from SSA that a SSN application is pending for the person.
+(B) When the SSN enumeration (ENU) transaction returns a discrepancy message because the SSN was not verified through data matching with SSA, the applicant must supply a copy of the person's Social Security card or proof from SSA that an SSN application is pending for the person.

-(C) Refer to Quest article "Resolving a Social Security Number (ENU) Discrepancy" for information to resolve ENU discrepancy.
+(C) Refer to Quest article "Resolving a Social Security Number (ENU) Discrepancy" for information to resolve an ENU discrepancy.

 (A) does not provide the initial or secondary proof document;